nathannye/crawl-me-maybe/packages/web/README.md

 # @crawl-me-maybe/web

+>🚨 This library is under extremely active development, the structure of data is not set in stone, nor are exports in a final stage.
+I just needed this out of my turborepo folder 🙃.

-Web utilities and schema markup builders for SEO and structured data.
+Web utilities and schema markup builders for Sanity driven data.

 ## Installation